-Southern California chicken keepers have been living a bad Hollywood movie starring virulent Newcastle Disease (formerly known as exotic Newcastle disease) since May 2018 when the first case of over 230 was confirmed in a backyard exhibition flock.
-Three cases have been confirmed in commercial laying hen flocks in the past 3 weeks. (today’s date is 1/10/19) Euthanasia (aka: “depopulation”) is mandatory for poultry in areas identified as Ground Zero during a vND outbreak.
+Southern California chicken keepers have been living a bad Hollywood movie starring virulent Newcastle Disease (formerly known as exotic Newcastle disease) since May 2018 when the first case was confirmed in a backyard exhibition flock.
+Three cases have been confirmed in commercial laying hen flocks.
+Euthanasia (aka: “depopulation”) is mandatory for poultry in areas identified as Ground Zero during a vND outbreak.
 Mandatory.
 Depopulation is the only way to stop the spread of the virus.

 Virulent Newcastle Disease is not endemic to the United States, it is brought here by a number of sources including: illegally imported birds such as parrots, game fowl for fighting, and certain wildlife.
 While government officials work to contain and eliminate vND in California, we backyard chicken keepers have a responsibility to understand the significance of this viral killer and the potential ramifications of our actions for our birds as well as others.
 As poultry keepers, we have a shared responsibility to be good stewards of the species with an obligation to prevent deadly devastation to them on an unthinkable scale.

 The last vND outbreak in the US occurred in 2002-2003 when nearly four million birds on 2,500 properties were euthanized, according to Steve Lyle of the California Department of Food and Agriculture.
 That included 22 commercial poultry operations.